openhwgroup/cva6/docs/VerifStrat/source/quick_start.rst

 The primary verification environments implemented in CORE-V-VERIF are all based on the UVM.
 The UVM enviroment for CV32E40P is completely separate from the core testbench and uses a different set of Makefiles.

-In order to use the UVM environments you will need items 1, 2 and 3 from the list above, plus a SystemVerilog simulator capable of supporting UVM and the Imperas OVPsim Instruction Set Simulator (ISS).
+In order to use the UVM environments you will need items 1, 2 and 3 from the list above, plus a SystemVerilog simulator capable of supporting the UVM and the Imperas OVPsim Instruction Set Simulator (ISS).
 You should also review the README in $CORE_V_VERIF/mk for a description of the `shell ENV vars used by the UVM environment <https://github.com/openhwgroup/core-v-verif/blob/master/mk/README.md#required-corev-environment-variables>`_.
 With these in place you can do the following::